I sing to you, almost fatal birds of the soul,

 - Gender-Blender Name: Maria is an unremarkable middle name for men from Catholic countries.

-- Lost in Translation: Can occur with Rilke's poems.
+- Lost in Translation: It can occur with Rilke's poems.
 There are many translations of his poems, especially of Duino Elegies and Sonnets to Orpheus, and the way the poems vary from translator to translator can make you wonder how much of Rilke's original intent is getting through.

 - Raised as the Opposite Gender: Rilke's mother, in mourning after losing a baby daughter after a week of life, dressed Rilke in dresses throughout his early childhood.

-- Reclusive Artist: Was a big fan of having his own space.
+- Reclusive Artist: He was a big fan of having his own space.
 Not to the extent of other artists (like Harper Lee or J.D.
 Salinger) as he did exchange a lot (a lot) of correspondence with readers and contemporary artists.

 - Sanctuary of Solitude: The Muzot Castle in Switzerland, where Rilke wrote most of both Sonnets to Orpheus and Duino Elegies in a very short amount of time.

 - Shout-Out: Sonnets to Orpheus is chock-full of allusions to the Greek myth.